AE Legal

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?

-Pursuant to Article 35 GDPR the controller is obliged – prior to the processing – to carry out a data protection impact assessment ("DPIA"), where a type of processing, in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.
+Pursuant to article 35 of the GDPR the data controller is obliged, prior to the processing, to carry out a data protection impact assessment (DPIA), where a type of processing, in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.

 In particular, a data protection impact assessment is required in the case of: